Sitecore/XM-Cloud-Introduction/README.md

 | OKTA_Client_Id     | **Yes**               | No                        | Okta Client Id used by the MVP Rendering host                   |
 | OKTA_Client_Secret | **Yes**               | No                        | Okta Client Secret used by the MVP Rendering host               |
 | MVP_Selections_API | **Yes**               | No                        | URL for the MVP Selections API                                  |

-## Okta Configuration
-If you wish to run the MVP Site you will need to provide Okta configuration details.
-You can generate these values for yourself by [Signing up for an Okta Developer Account](https://developer.okta.com/signup/)

 # 🏃 Running the Repository
 After you have initialized the repository, you can run it using the `up.ps1` script.
 There are 3 different ways you can run this repository